KCGD/nodeRife/README.md

     -tta ==> enables TTA
-    -uhd ==> enables UHD mode for high resolution videos -gpu [GPU ID] ==> enables GPU processing, and specifying which GPU to use
+    -uhd ==> enables UHD mode for high resolution videos -gpu [GPU ID] ==> enables GPU processing, and specifying which GPU to use -accel [loaders:processors:savers] ==> enables multithreading for different operations loaders - threads to load and decode images processors - threads to interpolate the images savers - threads to encode and save the images
 ```

 # License